QI Program's Function/Process

 - Clinical features of the individual case as reported by a member or attending/treating provider;

-- The opportunity for case management intervention to have a positive impact on the member’s circumstances.
-Care Management activities and the result of these activities are summarized and reported to the Medical Management Committee.
+- Opportunities for care management intervention to have a positive impact on the member's circumstances.

-- To assure timely patient access to the appropriate type and level of care as early as possible.
+- Assure timely patient access to the appropriate type and level of care as early as possible.

-- To manage health care benefits as effectively as possible while pursuing all members needs from a patient advocacy perspective.
+- Manage health care benefits as effectively as possible while pursuing all members' needs from a patient advocacy perspective to align with the physician/provider's treatment plan.

-- To identify needs that follow an acute care episode and assists with interventions for long–term health problems.
+- Identify needs that follow an acute care episode and assists with interventions for prevention and management of long–term health conditions.

-- To identify members who may benefit from educational programs, materials and other services that can be offered, including community services and provides evidence-based tools and resources.
+- Identify members who may benefit from educational programs, materials and other helpful resources, including community based-services.

-- To achieve optimum cost efficiency while assuring delivery of quality of care.
+- Achieve optimum cost effectiveness while assuring access to providers providing quality care.

 The Medical Management (MM) Program evaluates clinical necessity, access, appropriateness, and efficiency of services.
 This includes, but is not limited to the following programmatic components: prior authorization, concurrent review, discharge planning, retrospective review, care management, and chronic care management.
 The MM Program also generally seeks to coordinate, when possible, emergent, urgent and elective health care services.
 The MM Program evaluates overall utilization such as ER, admission and readmission rates, coordination of services, over and underutilization, and evaluation of new technology.
-In addition, oversees all Medical Managed delegated functions.
-Refer to Medical Management (MM) Program Description for more detailed information.
+In addition, the MM Program collaborates with the Delegate vendor oversight department in the oversight of physical health UM delegated functions.
+Refer to the Utilization Management and Case Management Program Descriptions for information that is more detailed.

 The purpose of the Pharmacy Utilization Management Program is to identify different patterns of medication utilization and identify variables in treatment patterns for different disease states.
 The goal of this program is to improve patient outcomes and to utilize various interventions, including physician and member education, to ensure medically appropriate cost-effective prescription drug therapy in accordance with all applicable state and federal laws and regulations.
 Goals of the Pharmacy Utilization Management Program are as follows: